Upcoming shows

 This delightful show is adapted from the bestselling Young Adult book and has become a holiday staple for groups across the United States.
 The crowd-pleasing comedy features plenty of great roles for children and adults, a few favorite Christmas Carols, and lots of laughs.

-Performances: Dec.7, 8, 14 & 15
+Dec.
+7, 8, 14 & 15